stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 Each of the makefile already contains a separate rule for the file ``time_evolution_alg_mod.x90``.
-For this part of the exercise, add the ``-s`` flag to the ``psycline`` invocation in ``Makefile.extract`` and provide the name of your script so that PSyclone will invoke it.
-You can the create your application
+For this part of the exercise, add the ``-s`` flag to the ``psycline`` invocation in ``Makefile.extract`` and provide the path to your script so that PSyclone will invoke it.
+You have start with ``./``, otherwise Python will not find our file (unless you modify ``PYTHONPATH``).
-using:
+You can the create your application using:

     make -f Makefile.extract

-## Step 4: Compile

-Hopefully this is as simple as typing:

-    make

 If you should get an error message that your script is not found, it is possible that it contains a syntax error.
 You can quickly